Introduction

 A data contract typically includes:

 - Data Documentation: Details the intended use, transformations, and lineage of data.
+Good documentation explains not just what the data is, but where it came from and what business concept it represents.

 - SLAs (Service Level Agreements): Defines performance expectations, such as data availability and latency.
+An SLA might specify that a dataset is refreshed every 15 minutes and available with 99.5% uptime during business hours.

 - Compliance Requirements: Outlines regulations and policies to be adhered to in handling the data.
+This section connects the technical specification to the legal and regulatory context — GDPR, HIPAA, PCI-DSS, or internal data governance policies as relevant.

 Implementing Data Contracts: A Practical Approach